albertojulian/gen-jazz-rhythm/README.md

 The gradio interface is composed of:
 - two dropdown lists to select the tune and the melody instrument
 - one button to show the lead-sheet score
-- one button to add rhythm by executing the Cellular Automaton and show the score
+- one button to add rhythm by executing the Cellular Automaton and show the score (see **Swing Style Setting** below)
 - some sliders to control several parameters

 <img src="readme_files/gradio_ui.png" alt="gradio interface" width="800" height="180" />

 ## Score management and display
 The music elements are managed with the `music21` python library.
-When the score is complete, it is shown in MuseScore (or another xml interpreter integrated with `music21`).
+When the score is complete, it is shown in MuseScore (or another MusicXML viewer integrated with `music21`).

 ## Files
 - `omnibook_read.py`: reads the selected Omnibook file and extracts the melody (and the improvisation) in `music21` format, and the chord symbols.